 The IRQ and device ID of the device bus adapter are automatically set to the default values by the ECU.
-The previous display shows that the server processor contains one device bus adapter with a device ID of 7 and an IRQ of 15, and another device bus adapter with a device ID of 7 and an IRQ of 14.
+The previous display shows that the server processor contains one device bus adapter with a device ID of 7 and an IRQ of 15, and another device bus adapter with a device ID of 7

-8. When you have finished with the option settings, enter Ctrl/[ (control left bracket).
+8. When you have finished with the option settings, enter Ctrl/[(control left bracket).
 A main menu similar to the following displays: